-Trust is a rare resource.
+The great storyteller sells trust, and trust is a rare resource.
 Great bloggers write stories that build trust.
-The more life a person has lived the more he loses the potential to trust others.
+The more life a person has lived the more he loses the innocence to trust others.

 No blogger has ever gained trust by writing stories that no one trust.
 Understanding the buyer’s psychology and writing a story that can develop trust.

 Fun Factor: Scholars of Columbia University conducted research that concludes that the more fun a buyer has to visit your website the more likely he is going to make a transaction.